KerorinNorthFox/osu-framework-wiki-ja/Environment-variables.md

 - `direct3d11` (only on Windows operating systems)
 - `vulkan` (except Apple operating systems)

+# `OSU_GRAPHICS_NO_SSBO`

+Enables/disables use of [Shader Storage Buffer Objects](https://www.khronos.org/opengl/wiki/Shader_Storage_Buffer_Object).
+When disabled, the game falls back to [Uniform Buffer Objects](https://www.khronos.org/opengl/wiki/Uniform_Buffer_Object) that are more limited in functionality but more broadly supported.

+Valid values are:
+- `0` - Disabled
+- `1` - Enabled

 # `OSU_FRAME_STATISTICS_VIA_TOUCH`

 Whether to allow access to framework overlays via touch input.
 When set to `1` (default):